Creating a New Model#

 ✓ Recommended names:

-A clear name makes management easier when many different models are available. |
+A clear name makes it easier to manage when there are many different models. |

 15 |